postnati/doll-delivery/README.md

 * a starting location
 * a target location
-* a list of paths where each path is represented as a map and connects two locations
+* a list of edges where each edge is represented as a map and connects two locations

 Produces the shortest path with distance which: